'90s Celebrity Couples You Totally Forgot About

 Ryan Reynolds and Kristen Johnson

-Just as Ryan Reynolds was beginning to emerge in the Hollywood scene, he met 3rd Rock From the Sun funnywoman Kristen Johnson and they began a romantic relationship that lasted a few months between 1999 and 2000.
-And for more bits of 90s nostalgia, check out these 30 Funniest Jokes About Growing Up in the '90s.
+Just as Ryan Reynolds was beginning to emerge on the Hollywood scene, he met 3rd Rock From the Sun funnywoman Kristen Johnston and they began a romantic relationship that lasted a few months between 1999 and 2000.
+In a 2020 appearance on Watch What Happens Live, Johnston said it was so long ago she could barely remember the relationship, but that Reynolds was "a great guy."
+For more former flings that still get along, check out 48 Celebrity Exes Who Are Best Friends Now.

 Richard Gere and Cindy Crawford

-Richard Gere and Cindy Crawford quickly became one of the most famous (and attractive) couples to ever walk the red carpet in the '90s.
-They began dating in 1987 when Crawford was only 21 and Gere was 38—a 17-year difference in age that would eventually contribute to the failure of their four-year marriage in 1995.
-Decades later, Crawford spoke about the nature of the relationship on Marc Maron's WTF podcast, admitting that she had been too young then to truly fall in love.
+Richard Gere and Cindy Crawford were one of the most famous (and attractive) couples to ever walk the red carpet together.
+They began dating in 1987 when Crawford was only 21 and Gere was 38—a 17-year difference in age that would eventually contribute to the end of their four-year marriage in 1995.
+Decades later, Crawford spoke about Gere on Marc Maron's WTF podcast (via People), admitting that she had been too young then to truly fall in love.
 "And then, as I started kind of growing up and growing into myself—it's hard to change the nature of a relationship once you're already in it," she said.

 Chris O'Donnell and Reese Witherspoon